Quantum references: Complements

 By definition of ``has complements'', we now have:

 \begin{theorem} $\Lquantum$ has complements. \end{theorem}

 Hence the laws from \autoref{fig:compl.laws} hold for $\Lquantum$.

-Register categories with complements always have unit registers.
-However, in the quantum register category, we have a particularly natural unit register (with a simple and explicitly specified domain): \begin{lemma} $u:\setC\to\mathbf B$, $u(c):=c\cdot 1_\mathbf{B}$ is a unit register where we identify $\bounded(\setC)$ with~$\setC$.\footnote{ Intuitively, an operator in $\bounded(\setC)$ is a complex $1\times1$-matrix, hence simply a complex number.} \end{lemma}
+Reference categories with complements always have unit references.
+However, in the quantum reference category, we have a particularly natural unit reference (with a simple and explicitly specified domain): \begin{lemma} $u:\setC\to\mathbf B$, $u(c):=c\cdot 1_\mathbf{B}$ is a unit reference where we identify $\bounded(\setC)$ with~$\setC$.\footnote{ Intuitively, an operator in $\bounded(\setC)$ is a complex $1\times1$-matrix, hence simply a complex number.} \end{lemma}